learn-co-curriculum/skills-based-js-intro-to-variables/README.md

 word = 'bird'
 ```

 in order to create our variable and assign it the value of the string `'bird'`.
 Thing is, now we've declared a _global variable_.
-Global variables can be
-accessed anywhere in an application, which can lead to strange behavior.
-What
-if, for example, we wanted `word`'s value to be something other than `'bird'`
-at some point in the application?
-Or what if we needed to make use of a variable
-called `word` but not _this particular `word`_?
+Global variables can be accessed anywhere in an application, which can lead to strange behavior.
+What if, for example, we wanted `word`'s value to be something other than `'bird'` at some point in the application?
+Or what if we needed to make use of a variable called `word` but not _this particular `word`_?

+In the browser, global variables are all properties of `window`.
+What is `window`?
+Well, it's the — erm — window in which the browser displays the current page.
+It holds a whole bunch of things (which is probably obvious), global variables among them.

 Clearly globals aren't the way to go.

 ### `var`

-In the olden days (1995), JavaScript had one way to declare a non-global
-variable: `var`.
-Using the keyword `var` binds the variable to the _local
+In the olden days (1995), JavaScript had one way to declare a non-global variable, `var`.
+Using the keyword `var` creates _local variable_, meaning that it is only accessible inside the current function in which it is declared.
+(If it's not declared inside a function, it's actually still global!)
-scope_, so we might as well call it a _"local variable."_

 Here's how this works — follow along in your console!

 ``` javascript
 // declare the variable
 var word;

 // assign a value to the variable